bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 ### socat for HTTP

-socat can be used to redirect any incoming TCP packets on a specified port to our teamserver.
+socat can be used to redirect any incoming TCP packets on a specified port to our team server.

 The basic syntax to redirect TCP port 80 on localhost to port 80 on another host is: